Domszilu/portfolio/README.md

 ## To be added:

--   fix Contact Form
--   update Readme file
+-   update readme
--   fix AGAIN
+-   experiences (in progress)